evanbechtol/React-Lecture/Lessons/01 Intro to React/Introduction to React.md

 From the [Official React documentation](https://reactjs.org/tutorial/tutorial.html):
 > React is a **declarative**, efficient, and flexible JavaScript **library** for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.

+When we say that it is declarative, what we are really saying is this; we tell React the desired end state, and it handles reaching that state.
+This is different from an *imperative* approach, where we would give it the exact playbook and recipe for building the UI with a desired state.

 React's power comes from allowing us to create reusable components, composing those components, and handles rendering those components and an efficient and optimized way (we'll get more into that in a bit).

+At its core, React is maintaining a tree of objects.
+These objects are elements, which are then created and added to the DOM.
+Using an efficient diffing algorithm, it is able to compare these objects and determine what needs to be done to bring the UI to our desired state.

 Because React is (partially) built with [functional programming](https://opensource.com/article/17/6/functional-javascript)